-Construction began this summer on an extensive renovation to the Little Center at Clark University, which will transform the entire interior, make improvements to the exterior and provide fully accessible and modern theater, lobby, classroom and other spaces.
+Construction began this summer on an extensive renovation to the Michelson Theater in the Little Center at Clark University, which will transform the entire interior, make improvements to the exterior and provide fully accessible and modern theater, lobby, classroom and other spaces.
 The renovated building will reopen early next summer.

 The Little Center first opened in 1967 as a student dining hall, but within ten years was being reconfigured for their arts programs, including the addition of the Michelson Theater.
 Originally designed by The Architects Collaborative, a well-known Massachusetts firm, the building presented some challenges and opportunities that LPA|A was excited to take on.